 Recent Events Affecting the Capital Program

+The new dump truck for the highway department and new police cruiser were delivered just before this writing.

+The new TriTown Ambulance building in Chilmark was completed in the summer of 2023.
+West Tisbury has agreed to bear up to one-third of this facility’s ambulance-related debt cost; this cost will begin to be included in the TriTown budget/assessment in FY 2025.

 Progress has continued on catching up deferred maintenance on town buildings, and prioritizing and implementing a long-term facilities plan.
 The Facilities Management committee has been meeting regularly to move this process ahead and to develop and prioritize the upcoming town-wide facilities maintenance needs.
 Going forward, only incidental maintenance and custodial expenses will remain in the individual departmental budgets.

 Requested Capital Projects FY 2025 – FY2030